Graduate Studies Program

 GSP faculty and guest speakers are renowned technology experts, leading entrepreneurs, notable CEOs, and top venture capitalists dedicated to applying exponential technologies to addressing Global Grand Challenges (GGC)—humanitarian issues affecting 1 billion people.

 Global Grand Challenges

 Improve the lives of 1 billion people or more within the next 10 years.

 Our 10^9+ Challenge

 The Graduate Studies Program actively recruits multidisciplinary and multicultural participants with diverse perspectives for creating sustainable global impact.
-Participants in GSP 2013 represented 38 countries & produced 17 team projects.
+Participants in GSP 2014 represented 35 countries.

 During the second half of the program, GSP participants form team projects with the purpose of solving global grand challenges.
 At the end of the program, select GSP teams or individuals will be offered the opportunity to extend their stay at Singularity University to further advance their projects through SU Labs (startup accelerator), provided that they are visa eligible and can afford to pay the additional housing costs.

 To amplify team project success during the program, GSP participants are provided with access to cutting-edge hardware & software tools (Autodesk Innovation Lab), 3D printers & scanners (3D Systems), wet lab & hackerspace (BioCurious), and specialized makerspace (TechShop).